Cranmore Mountain Resort Snowboarding

-Near North Conway, the Cranmore Mountain Resort has 50 trails and glades spread across 200 acres.
-There are 9 lifts serving the trails with a maximum vertical of 1,200 feet.
-Cranmore Mountain Resort is known for its 100% snowmaking capability.
+East Of North Conway, the Cranmore Mountain Resort has 54 runs spread across 200 acres served by 9 lifts providing access to 1,200 feet of vertical descent.
+Snowboarders at Cranmore Mountain Resort appreciate its 100% snowmaking capability.
 The Express Quad chair runs from the base to summit in 4.5 minutes.

 The Cranmore Mountain Resort is known for it's expanded terrain, which includes the following runs.
 Oompah Flats – Unofficially opened last winter as The North-South Trail, a blue connector trail between Artist Falls and the South Slope.
 Roundabout - Take the Snow Train trail to Roundabout, a short but relatively steep blue trail accessed off the South Chair.
 Tommy's Trail – A blue trail running from the bottom of the East Slope parallel to Gibson, taking skiers to Beginner’s Luck.
 Gibson Chutes – This natural skiing area has multiple entrances off of the Gibson Trail.
 Features three relatively-narrow trails that dovetail down to Tommys Trail.

 The freestyle snowboarders in your crew will enjoy the three terrain parks at Cranmore Mountain ski area.
 The main park is the 17 acre Darkside Terrain Park, which is served by two lifts.
 In addition, there is the Otherside Park and the Mini Park that caters to beginners.

 In honor of the Hannes Schneider, who was the famous founder of the Arlberg ski school in Austria, there is a rustic summit hut worth stopping at call the Meister Hut.